-My house in cappadocia is now for sale… Here is some information about it…
+My guest house in Cappadocia is now for sale… Here is some information about it…

 Having the highest position in the area Uchisar offers a great view over the valleys at one’s feet and the Argeus mountain in the horizon.
 The small village has became the most popular accommodation choice in the region for luxury and exclusivity seeking customers.
 My property sits on the street with some of the most exclusive boutique hotels in the village, overlooking the scenic Pigeon valley.